Katrin-Drys/WP8_programming/docs/source/01_working_on_linux.rst

 ================

 Within this seminar you will be working under the operating system Linux.
 The Linux distribution SuSE 42.3 is installed on all computers in the CIP-pool.
-A specific machine has be assigned to each of you and you will work at the assigned computer in the university and/or via remote.
+A specific machine has been assigned to each of you and you will work at the assigned computer in the university and/or via remote.
 In order to work remote, you must log in on the ssh5 exchange server, using your credentials.
 On the terminal on your personal pc, or on a